 To test the research, Greater Manchester Police applied this to their six romance fraud hotspots.

-In the first six months of piloting, they saw dramatic reductions in the money lost to romance fraud victims in the hotspot areas, with the lowest decrease recorded as 89% in one month.
+In the first year of piloting, they saw dramatic reductions in the money lost to romance fraud victims in the hotspot areas, with the lowest decrease recorded as 89% in one month.
 In some months they had the same number of victims as the year before, but they lost nothing economically.

 Other forces are looking to trial this method such as Avon and Somerset, South Wales, Gwent, Kent, Essex and Thames Valley Police.
 Essex Police also looked at targeted social media work using the hotspots material.